nix-community/disko/docs/quickstart.md

 [examples directory](https://github.com/nix-community/disko/tree/master/example),
 and made a note of its URL.

-Your configuration needs to be saved on the new machine as /tmp/disko-config.nix.
+Your configuration needs to be saved on the new machine for example as /tmp/disko-config.nix.
 You can do this using the `curl` command to download from the url you noted above, using the `-o` option to save the file as disko-config.nix.
 Your commands would look like this if you had chosen the